AZNM02/Machine-Learning-Neural-Networks-Project/README.md

 # Machine-Learning-Neural-Networks-Project

-## Important files in this project:
+## Files in this project:
 1. models.py : Perceptron and Neural Network models for a variety of applications
    - Perceptron
-     -- PerceptronModel class in models.py
+     - PerceptronModel class in models.py
    - Non-linear regression
-     -- RegressionModel class in models.py
+     - RegressionModel class in models.py
 3. nn.py : Neural network mini-library
 4. backend.py : Backend code for various machine learning tasks
 5. data : Datasets for digit classification and language identification